 Day one: Leaving Dunedin at 8.30am (from the Leviathan) to Mt Cook Village.
 We will travel by minivan via Oamaru arriving at Mt Cook village early enough to allow you to visit the Sir Edmund Hillary Centre and take short walks/cycle about the Village.
 Accommodation is at the Backpacker Lodge.
 We share rooms and have a main dinner meal, (dessert is at own cost) at the Chamois Bar & Grill.
 Breakfast in the Lodge kitchen.

 Day Two: (82 km) Mt Cook Village – Twizel.
 Riders will cycle 6km to Mt Cook airport for a short helicopter flight across the Tasman River to the eastern shore of Lake Pukaki to the start of the trail.
-Accommodation is at the Twizel Holiday Park (share rooms) with dinner at a local restaurant and breakfast in the camp kitchen.
+Accommodation is at the High Country Lodge, Motel and Backpackers (share rooms) with dinner at a local restaurant and breakfast is self-catered for on site .

-Day Three: (39 km) Twizel – Lake Ohau Lodge via canal roads and cycle path around the shores of Lake Ohau.
-Accommodation is backpacker style (share rooms) at Ohau Lodge in the Huxley wing with dinner and breakfast included.
+Day Three: (39 km) Twizel – Lake Ohau Lodge via canal roads and the cycle path around the shores of Lake Ohau.
+Accommodation is backpacker style (share rooms) at Ohau Lodge with dinner and breakfast included.

-Day Four: (65 km) Lake Ohau Lodge – Otematata (some steeper sections) Accommodation is at the Otematata Hotel with dinner and breakfast included.
+Day Four: (65 km) Lake Ohau Lodge – Otematata.
+The ride takes you to the highest point on the trail with stunning views back to Mt Cook and over Lake Ohau.
+Accommodation is at the Otematata Hotel with dinner and breakfast included.

 Day Five: (60km) Otematata – 16km East of Kurow, the day starts with a short quick downhill ride from Benmore dam to Aviemore dam, then to Kurow township, along the Waitaki river then we branch off the trail to stay the evening at Glenmac Famstay on Gards Road.
 The accommodation will be in the homestead and old shearing quarters with dinner and breakfast provided by our hosts.